CureRouge/marketing_campaign_performance/README.md

 # marketing_campaign_performance
- The data analysis approach tests whether the added feature in an advertisement campaign increased the likelihood of customer conversion.
+ The data analysis approach in the Jupyter notebook tests whether the added feature in an advertisement campaign increased the likelihood of customer conversion.

 ![](conversion_creative.png)